aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 2. **Create a Service Account**:
    - Navigate to "IAM & Admin > Service Accounts".
    - Click "Create Service Account", enter a name, description, and click "Create".
-   - Grant necessary roles to the service account (e.g., BigQuery Admin).
+   - Grant necessary roles to the service account (e.g., Owner or BigQuery Admin + BigQuery Job User).

 3. **Generate a Service Account Key**:
    - Click on the created service account to manage it.